 Intruder Arrested After Entering White House Grounds

-An intruder made it onto the grounds of the White House shortly before midnight Friday, while President Trump was in the building.
-The intruder was taken into custody without incident.
+An intruder carrying mace and a letter for President Trump made it onto the grounds of the White House shortly before midnight Friday, according to the Secret Service.

+President Trump was in the building at the time.
+The man was taken into custody without incident.

-The Secret Service says the intruder scaled the outer perimeter fence of the White House grounds.
-The individual carried a backpack, which was found to not contain any hazardous materials.
+The Secret Service says Jonathan Tuan Tran, 26, of Milpitas, California scaled the outer perimeter fence of the White House grounds, and was stopped by an officer close to the South Portico entrance to the White House.

+The officer charges Tran said "I am a friend of the President.
+I have an appointment."

+Tran is charged with Entering or Remaining in Restricted Grounds While Using or Carrying a Dangerous Weapon

 "Secret Service did a fantastic job last night," President Trump told reporters Saturday.
 "I appreciate it."
 He then called the intruder "a troubled person."

-Note: This story was updated at 5:50 p.m.
-EDT.